sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

     </div>
 </div>
 <div class="caption">
-    Figure 11: Materializing a Jacobian with reverse-mode ASD: (a) compressed evaluation of orthogonal rows (b) decompression to Jacobian matrix
+    Figure 11: Computing a Jacobian with reverse-mode ASD: (a) compressed evaluation of orthogonal rows (b) decompression to Jacobian matrix
 </div>

-### Sparsity pattern detection and coloring
+### Pattern detection and coloring

-Unfortunately, our initial assumption had a major flaw: since AD only gives us a composition of linear maps and linear maps are black-box functions, the structure of the Jacobian is completely unknown.
+Unfortunately, our initial assumption had a major flaw.
+Since AD only gives us a composition of linear maps and linear maps are black-box functions, the structure of the Jacobian is completely unknown.
-In other words, **we cannot tell which rows and columns are orthogonal without first materializing a Jacobian matrix.**
+In other words, **we cannot tell which rows and columns form structurally orthogonal groups** without first obtaining a Jacobian matrix.
-But if we fully materialize a Jacobian via traditional AD, ASD isn't needed at all.
+But if we compute this Jacobian via traditional AD, then ASD isn't necessary anymore.

-The solution to this problem is shown in Figure 12 (a): in order to find orthogonal columns (or rows), we don't need to materialize the full Jacobian.
+The solution to this problem is shown in Figure 12 (a): in order to find structurally orthogonal columns (or rows), we don't need to compute the full Jacobian.
 Instead, it is enough to **detect the sparsity pattern** of the Jacobian.
-This binary-valued pattern contains enough information to deduce orthogonality.
+This binary-valued pattern contains enough information to deduce structural orthogonality.
-From there, we use a **coloring algorithm** to group mutually orthogonal columns (or rows) together.
+From there, we use a **coloring algorithm** to group orthogonal columns (or rows) together.
 Such a coloring can be visualized on Figure 12 (b), where the yellow columns will be evaluated together (first JVP) and the light blue ones will be evaluated together (second JVP),